 The Imperial County Office of Education (ICOE) is the lead entity in providing other local education agencies with technology support and infrastructure management.
 ICOE provides and manages the broadband fiber optic network for 32 public agencies in the county.
 ICOE is also the lead for the K-12 High Speed Network (K12HSN).
 K12HSN enables educators, students and staff across California to access a reliable high speed internet, which delivers high quality online resources to support teaching and learning and promote academic achievement.
-K12HSN facilitates videoconferencing for distance learning throughout the state for K-12 and for California State University campuses.
+K12HSN facilitates videoconferencing for distance learning throughout the state for K-12 and California State University campuses.
 The program is also currently engaged in distributing state funding to solve "last mile" connectivity issues for school sites having difficulty obtaining sufficient connection speeds.

+University of Phoenix

-The University of Phoenix opened its campus in 2004 and the latest information that has been provided is that it's offering 16 undergraduate majors and three graduate degrees.
+The University of Phoenix opened its campus in 2004 is offering 16 undergraduate majors and three graduate degrees.
 As of summer 2007, University of Phoenix had 188 students enrolled in its local campus.